zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_its_integration_guide.rst

 - ``tfm_internal_trusted_storage.c`` - Contains the TF-M internal trusted
   storage API implementations which are the entry points to the ITS service.
+  Allocates a filesystem context for ITS and makes appropriate fs calls.
+Also handles requests from the SST partition with a separate fs context.

 - ``its_utils.c`` - Contains common and basic functionalities used across the ITS service code.